-According to the CHAOS Manifesto 2020, 31% of all IT related projects were successful, meaning they were delivered on time, on budget, with required features and functions; 50% were challenged, meaning they were late, over budget, and/or provided less than the required features and functions; and 19% failed, meaning they were canceled prior to completion or delivered and never used.
+According to CHAOS Manifesto 2020, 31% of all IT related projects were successful, i.e. delivered on time, on budget, and with required features and functions; 50% were challenged, i.e. late, over budget, and/or provided less than the required features and functions; and 19% failed, meaning they were canceled prior to completion or delivered and never used.

-If the IT projects were patients, they would have a survival rate of 31%, a chance of becoming sick of 50%, and a 19% chance of dying (“IT Project Management, A Geek’s Guide to Leadership” by Byron A. Love)
+If the IT projects were patients, they would have a 31% survival rate, a 50% chance of getting sick, and a 19% chance of dying (“IT Project Management, A Geek’s Guide to Leadership” by Byron A. Love)